-DRF:161 Descriptive Geometry 3.0 cr.
+DRF:161 Descriptive Geometry

 This course will introduce students to the basic principles of Descriptive Geometry.
-These principles are valuable for determining true shapes of planes, angles between two lines, angles between two lines, angles between two planes, or the angle between a line and a plane.
+These principles are valuable for determining true shapes of planes, angles between two lines, angles between two planes, or the angle between a line and a plane.
 Problems are solved graphically by projecting points onto selected adjacent projection planes in an imaginary projection system.
 Major areas of concentration will be points and lines in space, auxiliary views, lines, line characteristics, planes, and plane relationships.

 (39.6 Lec.
 Hrs. / 39.6 Lab Hrs.)
+Prerequisite: DRF:132

-DRF:331 Mechanical Drafting and Design I 3.0 c
+DRF:331 Mechanical Drafting and Design I

-This is the first of a two-course sequence covering advanced topics in the areas of drafting and design.
+Design I3.0 cr.This is the first of a two-course sequence covering advanced topics in the areas of drafting and design.
 Students will get hands-on experience over the topics covered in this course utilizing practical exercises.
 The major unit of instruction covered will be to create full sets of working drawings, which include detail drawings, assembly drawings, and parts lists.
 (29.7 Lec.
-Hrs. / 59.4 Lab Hrs.)
+Hrs. / 59.4 Lab Hrs.)Prerequisite: DRF:132

-DRF:332 Mechanical Drafting and Design II 3.0 cr.
+DRF:332 Mechanical Drafting and Design II

 This is the second of a two-course sequence covering advanced topics in the areas of drafting and design.
-Students will get handson experience over the topics covered in this course utilizing practical exercises.
+Students will get hands-on experience over the topics covered in this course utilizing practical exercises.
 The major units of instruction covered will be mechanisms, belt and chain drives, and welding processes.
 (29.7 Lec.
 Hrs. / 59.4 Lab Hrs.)
+Prerequisite: DRF:331

-DSL:103 Survey of Diesel Technology
+DSL:103 Survey of Diesel Technology 1.5 cr.

 This course is designed to introduce the student to a variety of tasks and skills commonly used in the diesel technology repair field.
 Diesel engine repair and maintenance, as well as automatic transmission operation and service will be discussed and practiced.
 (59.4 Lab Hrs.)
+Prerequisite: AUT:115